MattLoftus/MattLoftus.github.io/_posts/2016-02-18-pm2-and-node-processes.md

 ---
 layout: post
-title: Making Your Node Processes Fault Tolerant with PM2
+title: Making Your Node.js Processes Fault Tolerant with PM2
-about: A brief walkthrough of the process manager PM2 and a use case with a deployed Node server
+about: A brief walkthrough of the process manager PM2 and a use case with a deployed Node.js server.
 ---

 TLDR...
 The 2 most useful commands: